VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - Most of the code comes, as so often, from [**ired.team**](https://www.ired.team/), thank you [**@spotheplanet**](https://twitter.com/spotheplanet) for your brilliant work and sharing it with us all!.

-I would also like to **thank all those members of the infosec community** who have researched, shaped, and continue to research the topic of syscalls, direct system calls and indirect syscalls.
-Without all of you, this workshop would never have been possible!
-Please forgive me if I have forgotten anyone.
+I would also like to **thank** all those members of the infosec community who have researched, shaped and continue to research the topic of syscalls, direct system calls and indirect syscalls etc. Without all of you, this workshop would not have been possible!
+Please forgive me if I have forgotten anyone. **Creds to:**

 - [**@Cneelis**](https://twitter.com/Cneelis) from [**@OutflankNL**](https://twitter.com/OutflankNL) and his research and article [**Red Team Tactics: Combining Direct System Calls and sRDI to bypass AV/EDR**](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/)
 - [**@NinjaParanoid**](https://twitter.com/NinjaParanoid) for his research in the are of Windows Internals, EDRs etc. and his articles [**Hiding In PlainSight - Indirect Syscall is Dead!
 Long Live Custom Call Stacks**](https://0xdarkvortex.dev/hiding-in-plainsight/), [**Hiding In PlainSight - Proxying DLL Loads To Hide From ETWTI Stack Tracing**](https://0xdarkvortex.dev/proxying-dll-loads-for-hiding-etwti-stack-tracing/)
 - [**@j00ru**](https://twitter.com/j00ru) for his research in [**syscall tables**](https://j00ru.vexillium.org/syscalls/nt/64/)